On fundamental solutions and Gaussian bounds for degenerate parabolic equations with time-dependent coefficients: Introduction

 The quantitative estimates stated in Theorem \ref{main} were proved in \cite{CUR0, CUR1} assuming in addition that $A$ is symmetric and independent of $t$.
 We note that there are certain differences between \cite{Ar67,Ar68} and the approach used in \cite{CUR0, CUR1}.
 Indeed, in contrast to \cite{Ar67,Ar68}, \cite{CUR0, CUR1} employ an argument along the lines of Davies \cite{Davies} to derive Gaussian bounds.
 The latter argument relies on off-diagonal estimates, the Harnack inequality, and an $\L^{\infty}(\R^n) \to \L^2_w(\R^n)$ bound for the solution operator.
 Also, for the existence part, in \cite{CUR0, CUR1} the fact that $\mathcal{L}= -{w}^{-1} \div_x (A(x) \nabla_x)$ is induced through the accretive sesquilinear form, is used.
 As a consequence, the exponential operator $e^{-t \mathcal{L}}$ is well-defined and the action of $ e^{-t \mathcal{L}} $ on $\L^2_w(\R^n)$ induces the fundamental solution.
 However, this idea does not work if $A$ is time-dependent.

-The contribution of this note is that we generalize \cite{CUR0, CUR1} to operators with (not necessarily symmetric) time-dependent coefficients.
+The contribution of this note is that we generalize {the result of Cruz-Uribe and Rios in \cite[Thm.
+1.3]{CUR0, CUR1}} to operators with (not necessarily symmetric) time-dependent coefficients.
 To accomplish this, we have to proceed differently compared to \cite{CUR0, CUR1}, avoiding the use of the exponential operator $e^{-t \mathcal{L}}$, and we do so by first returning to the outstanding work of Kato \cite{Kato}.
-In \cite{Kato}, existence and uniqueness of solutions to the initial value problem for the evolution equation
+In {\cite[Thm.
+I]{Kato}}, existence and uniqueness of solutions to the initial value problem for the evolution equation

 were studied.
 Here, the unknown $u = u(t)$ and the inhomogeneous term $f(t)$ are functions from the interval $[0,T]$ to a Banach space $\mathcal{X}$, whereas $\mathcal{A}(t)$ is a function from $[0, T]$ to the set of (in general unbounded) linear operators acting in $\mathcal{X}$.
 Given initial data in $\mathcal{X}$, in \cite{Kato} the existence and uniqueness of solutions to the abstract Cauchy problem in \eqref{evo} are proved assuming, roughly speaking, that (i) $-\mathcal{A}(t)$ is the infinitesimal generator of an analytic semigroup of operators; (ii) for some $h=1/m$, where $m$ is a positive integer, the domain of $(\mathcal{A}(t))^h$ is independent of $t$; (iii) $\mathcal{A}(t)$ varies smoothly with $t$, see \cite{Kato} and our discussion below.